-• Managing referrals to other agencies including, the local authority children's social care in cases of suspected abuse; the Channel Programme where there is a radicalisation concern; the Disclosure and Barring Service in cases where a person is dismissed or left due to risk/harm to a child and the Police in cases where a crime may have been committed in relation to safeguarding.
+Managing referrals to other agencies including: the local authority children's social care in cases of suspected abuse; the Channel Programme where there is a radicalisation concern; the Disclosure and Barring Service in cases where a person is dismissed or left due to risk/harm to a child and the Police in cases where a crime may have been committed in relation to safeguarding.
 The DSL will also support and advise other staff in making referrals to other agencies.

-- Work with others to fulfil statutory responsibilities in relation to children and young people subject to a child protection plan by attending child protection conferences and implementing the multiagency child protection plan; and liaise with the Local Authority Designated Officer (LADO) where there are concerns about the conduct or an allegation is made against a member of staff or volunteer at the school (N.B. if there is an allegation against the Head then the Chair or Vice Chair of Governors will liaise with the LADO). - Undertake Training to ensure the DSL (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role. - Raise Awareness to ensure Holymead Primary School's safeguarding and child protection policies are known, understood and used appropriately.
+- Work with others to fulfil statutory responsibilities in relation to children and young people subject to a child protection plan by attending child protection conferences and implementing the multiagency child protection plan; and liaise with the Local Authority Designated Officer (LADO) as required. - Undertake Training to ensure the DSL (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role. - Raise Awareness to ensure Holymead Primary School safeguarding and child protection policies are known, understood and used appropriately.
 The DSL will also provide an annual report to the governing body on safeguarding and child protection activity within the school. - Manage safeguarding information through the collection, monitoring, reviewing, safe storage and transfer of safeguarding and child protection files in line with Bristol Safeguarding Children's Board guidance. - Availability of the DSL (or a deputy) during term time and school hours needs to be ensured for staff in the school or college to discuss any safeguarding concerns.

-A more detailed description of the role of the DSL is explained in more detail in Keeping Children Safe in Education (2016) - Annex B
+A more detailed description of the role of the DSL is explained in more detail in Keeping Children Safe in Education (2016) - Annex B.